koza

 Options:

--i, --input-file TEXT: Override input files-o, --output-dir TEXT: Path to output directory [default: ./output]-f, --output-format [tsv|jsonl|kgx|passthrough]: Output format [default: tsv]-n, --limit INTEGER: Number of rows to process (if skipped, processes entire source file) [default: 0]-p, --progress: Display progress of transform-q, --quiet: Disable log output--help: Show this message and exit.
+--input-format [csv|jsonl|json|yaml]: Input format (auto-detected if not specified)-o, --output-dir TEXT: Path to output directory [default: ./output]-f, --output-format [tsv|jsonl|kgx|passthrough]: Output format [default: tsv]-n, --limit INTEGER: Number of rows to process (if skipped, processes entire source file) [default: 0]-p, --progress: Display progress of transform-q, --quiet: Disable log output-v, --verbose: Enable debug-level logging (e.g. per-row 'filtered out' messages)-d, --delimiter TEXT: Field delimiter for CSV/TSV files (default: tab for .tsv, comma for .csv)--help: Show this message and exit.

 koza join